-Working with a freelance designer as a small business: An overview
+Working with a freelance graphic designer as a small business: An overview

 Freelance designers are often former agency staff members that have decided to go it alone.
 The work of a freelance designer can vary, some prefer to work on site with agencies, essentially functioning as a de facto member of staff, and others prefer to work directly with businesses to solve design problems.
 Freelance designers that work directly with businesses aim to provide an agency style service to their clients, providing insights and processes that the business can utilise long after the designer has left.